 - General balances are comfortably above the minimum 2.5% of revenue expenditure level and are forecast to remain so in coming years.
-Our current forecasts for the end of October 2022 are £19m in general reserves which equates to 4% of the net revenue budget in 2021/22 - Although earmarked reserves increased during 2020/21 this was due to a combination of one-off grants associated with Covid-19 and delays in implementing capital schemes and other strategic investment.
+Our current forecasts for the end of October 2022 are £19m in general reserves which equates to 4% of net revenue budget in 2021/22. - Although earmarked reserves increased during 2020/21 this was due to a combination of oneoff grants associated with Covid-19 and delays in implementing capital schemes and other strategic investment.
 We have a clear and affordable plan to utilise earmarked reserves in coming years - We maintain an insurance provision to fund future insurance liabilities.
 The insurance provision and separate insurance reserve are sufficient to meet all actuarially assessed liabilities as at 31st Match 2021. - We have sufficient capital reserves and balances to fund planned expenditure over the next 4 years, although we recognise that the scarcity of future capital resources (i.e. capital receipts and capital grant) will place an increased burden on the revenue budget through higher revenue contributions (Direct Revenue Financing) or debt charges on new borrowing. - The CFO publishes a detailed Section 25 report (Local Government Act 2003) to accompany the annual budget report highlighting all key issues and concerns - All revenue and capital budgets have a nominated budget manager.
 Detailed budget monitoring is undertaken on a monthly basis with summary reports being to CCMT and the PCC, with remedial action taken immediately to address any areas of concern. - The Annual Governance Statement for 2020/21 has not identified any significant areas weakness in governance or internal control that require immediate attention during 2021/22, - We will continue to report the financial implications of Covid-19 to Home Office as required and will seek financial reimbursement as appropriate.
 However, these costs are no longer material to the accounts

-Based on all of the above, we do not consider that there is material uncertainty in respect of its ability to continue as a going concern for the period to 30 September 2022.
+Based on all the above, the PCC does not consider that there is a material uncertainty in respect of its ability to continue as a going concern for the period to 30 September 2022

-Following the passing of the Police Reform and Social Responsibility (PRSR) Act 2011, Thames Valley Police Authority was replaced on 22nd November 2012 with two 'corporation sole' bodies, the Police and Crime Commissioner (PCC) for Thames Valley and the Chief Constable.
+Following the passing of the Police Reform and Social Responsibility (PRSR) Act 2011, Thames Valley Police Authority was replaced on 22nd November 2012 with two corporation sole bodies, the Police and Crime Commissioner (PCC) for Thames Valley and the Chief Constable.
 Both bodies are required to prepare separate Statement of Accounts.
+The PCC is also required to produce Group accounts.
+The term 'Group' is used to indicate individual transactions and policies of the PCC and Chief Constable for the year ended 31 March 2021.
+The identification of the PCC as the holding organisation and the requirement to produce group accounts stems from the powers and responsibilities of the PCC under the PRSR Act 2011.

-The Financial Statements included here represent the accounts for the Chief Constable.
+The Financial Statements included here represent the accounts for the PCC and Group (PCC accounts on pages 83 to 108).
 The financial statements cover the 12 months to the 31 March 2021.
-The term 'Group' is used to indicate individual transactions and policies of the PCC and Chief Constable for the year ended 31 March 2021.